-A couple of days ago (well, four, actually) I finally got around to listening to a teleclass called “You and Your AMAZING Unfinished Projects” by Samantha Bennett (if you’re interested in listening to the call, you can find it HERE).
+A couple of days ago (well, four, actually) I finally got around to listening to a teleclass called “You and Your AMAZING Unfinished Projects” by Samantha Bennett.
 She made some points that really resonated for me:

 1. Our unfinished projects are amazing because they contain energy.
 And you can tell that they contain energy because you still think about them, and they have an energetic effect on you when you do.
 (This is SO TRUE.
 That’s why we feel crappy when we think about the project(s) we’re not working on).